 That may not be evil, but it sure isn’t nice.

 And that is, the new broken.

 YouTube Breaks Tag Functionality.
 Internet Does Not Notice.
-Blog at 11. by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Blog at 11. by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.